tomaj/hermes/README.md

 ## What is Hermes?

-If you need to process some task outside of http request in your web app, you can utilize Hermes.
-Hermes provides message broker for sending messages from http thread to offline processing jobs.
-Recommended use for sending emails, call other API or other time consuming operations.
+If you need to process some task outside of HTTP request in your web app, you can utilize Hermes.
+Hermes provides message broker for sending messages from HTTP thread to offline processing jobs.
+Recommended use for sending emails, call other API or other time-consuming operations.

-Other goal for Hermes is variability to use various message brokers like redis, rabbit, database and ability to easy create new drivers for other messaging solutions.
-And also simple creation of workers to perform tasks on specified events.
+Another goal for Hermes is variability to use various message brokers like Redis, rabbit, database, and ability to easily create new drivers for other messaging solutions.
+And also the simple creation of workers to perform tasks on specified events.

 ## Installation

 This library requires PHP 7.2 or later.

-Recommended installation method is via Composer:
+The recommended installation method is via Composer:

 ```bash
 $ composer require tomaj/hermes